miguelmatos-ua/ia/README.md

 # ia

-This are the files to the class of Inteligência Artificial (Artificial Intelligence) from Universidade de Aveiro
+This are the files to the class of Inteligência Artificial (Artificial Intelligence) from Universidade de Aveiro.

+2019/20